plotly/plotly.rs/README.md

 # License

-Plotly for Rust is distributed under the terms the MIT license.
+Plotly for Rust is distributed under the terms of the MIT license.

 See [LICENSE-MIT](LICENSE-MIT), and [COPYRIGHT](COPYRIGHT) for details.